Online experiment design for continuous-time systems using generalized filtering: Rank condition for filtered data

 Now we investigate under which conditions \eqref{rank} holds.
 By Lemma~\ref{LC}, $ \bar{C} $ is nonsingular.
 Therefore, \eqref{relation} implies

 that is, \eqref{rank} holds if and only if $ \rank(\bar{D}\bar{F})=n+m $.
 By Lemma~\ref{Lrankpq}, we have

 To arrive at the condition $ \rank(\bar{D}\bar{F})=n+m $, we therefore require that

 The latter condition is, in general, difficult to impose by choosing the inputs $\mu_0,\mu_1,....,\mu_{N-1}$.
-Indeed, the reason is that the states of the system cannot be chosen freely, but depend on the choice of inputs and the (unknown) dynamics \eqref{cs}.
+The reason is that the states of the system cannot be chosen freely, but depend on the choice of inputs and the (unknown) dynamics \eqref{cs}.
 Therefore, it is in general not possible to design an experiment so that the kernel of $ \bar{D} $ coincides with a given subspace.
 We do note, however, that the problem simplifies in the case that $ N = n+m $.
 In this case, if $ \rank (\bar{D}) = \rank (\bar{F}) = n+m $, then \mbox{$ \ker (\bar{D}) = \{0\} $} and thus $ \rank(\bar{D}\bar{F}) = n+m $.
-This suggests that it is important to design experiments of length precisely \mbox{$ N = n+m $}, which will be explored in Section 5.
-In what follows, we summarize our progress in a proposition.
+In what follows, we summarize our progress in a proposition, which provides a solution to Problem \ref{Prank}.